Interview with author Polly Richards

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing your book “Beyond the Ordinary”?
+What were the key challenges you faced while writing your book “PLAY THE PART”?

 Q3.
 What books or authors have most influenced your own writing?